 The Company has six defined contribution retirement plans covering substantially all salaried employees and nonunion hourly employees.
-Two of the plans, covering United States employees, provide for annual contributions in amounts that the Board may authorize, subject to certain limitations, but in no event more than the amounts permitted under the Internal Revenue Code as deductible expense.
+Two of the plans, covering United States employees, provide for annual contributions in amounts that the Company's Board of Directors may authorize, subject to certain limitations, but in no event more than the amounts permitted under the Internal Revenue Code as deductible expense.
 The other four plans, covering the Company's European and Canadian employees, require the Company to make contributions ranging from 3% to 15% of the employees' compensation.
-The total cost for these retirement plans for the years ended December 31, 2007, 2006 and 2005, was \$9.6 million, \$8.9 million and \$8.2 million, respectively.
+The total cost for these retirement plans for the years ended December 31, 2008, 2007 and 2006, was \$10.5 million, \$9.6 million and \$8.9 million, respectively.

 The Company also contributes to various industry-wide, union-sponsored pension funds for hourly employees who are union members.
-Payments to these funds aggregated \$2.8 million, \$2.7 million and \$3.2 million for the years ended December 31, 2007, 2006 and 2005, respectively.
+Payments to these funds aggregated \$2.6 million, \$2.8 million and \$2.7 million for the years ended December 31, 2008, 2007 and 2006, respectively.